Since very few people are going to naturally find themselves Googling:

 This is why…

-Poisoning by NSAIDs are completely preventable, unlike many of the other diseases your four-legged family can have.
+If you feel your pet may have NSAID toxicity (or any other health issue), you’ll want to have them checked out by a vet ASAP!
+And remember that poisoning by NSAIDs is entirely preventable, unlike many other diseases your four-legged family can have.
 Here are some tips for prevention of this deadly poisoning:

 - Do not leave opened bottles of drugs on any surface in your household

-- The sugary coating that covers these pills is very attractive to most animals.
+- The sugary coating that covers these pills is beautiful to most animals.

 - Only use pet medicine to treat pain for your furry friends